 - If oxm_hasmask is 0, the OXM TLV's body contains a value for the field, called oxm_value.
 The OXM TLV match matches only packets in which the corresponding field equals oxm_value. - If oxm_hasmask is 1, then the oxm_entry's body contains a value for the field (oxm_value), followed by a bitmask of the same length as the value, called oxm_mask.
-The OXM TLV match matches only packets in which the corresponding field equals oxm_value for the bits defined by oxm_mask.
+Each 1-bit in oxm_mask constrains the OXM TLV to match only packets in which the corresponding bit of the field equals the the corresponding bit in oxm_value.
+Each 0-bit in oxm_mask places no constraint on the corresponding bit in the field.